-You can find additional information on this in the next section.
+You can find more information on this in the ""Install Windows" installation program" section.

 "Install Windows" installation program

 The language of the installation program and the operating system is preset to English.
 You can change the language of the operating system after the installation.
 Information on this topic is available in the section "Setting up the language selection using the Multilanguage User Interface (MUI)".